AWS Lambda Sink Connector for Confluent Platform

 JSON Schema, or Protobuf).
 If no schema is defined, values are encoded as plain

 strings.
-For example, "name": "Kimberley Human"
+For example, "name": "Kimberley Human" is encoded as

-name=Kimberley Human
+name=Kimberley Human.

 You can use this connector for a 30-day trial period without a license key.